The mangrove channels and shallows are a perfect environment to explore by kayak or paddleboard.

 The beautiful beach at West Harbour Bluff in the Frenchman’s Creek and Pigeon Pond Nature Reserve.

-West Harbor Bluff is the southwest point of Providenciales and part of the Frenchman’s Creek and Pigeon Pond Nature Reserve.
+West Harbour Bluff is the southwest point of Providenciales and part of the Frenchman’s Creek and Pigeon Pond Nature Reserve.
 A cave, 200-year-old rock inscriptions, and limestone ocean cliffs are found on this small peninsula.

-An unpaved road leads out to West Harbor Bluff, yet some stretches can be quite rough for small rental cars.
+An unpaved road leads out to West Harbour Bluff, yet some stretches can be quite rough for small rental cars.
 If you’d like to explore the remote western side of Providenciales, it makes sense to rent a 4x4 or jeep.

 To the north of West Harbour Bluff is the secluded beach of Bonefish Point.